ambiso/ambiso.github.io/content/2024-07-08-disable-isp-dns.md

 +++
-title = "Disable ISP DNS with systemd-networkd" [taxonomies] categories = ["misc"]
+title = "systemd-resolved takes 10 seconds to resolve with DNS over TLS (DoT)" [taxonomies] categories = ["misc"]
 +++

-If someone uses `DnsOverTLS=yes`` in their `resolved.conf`` and some applications need 10 seconds to resolve something - try disabling your router's DNS servers:
+If you're using `DnsOverTLS=yes` in your `resolved.conf`` and some applications need 10 seconds to resolve something - try disabling your router's DNS servers:

 ```
 [DHCP]